emqx/emqtt-bench/README.md

-  -k, --keepalive    keep alive in seconds [default: 300] -C, --clean        clean session [default: true] --ifaddr           local ipaddress or interface address
+  -k, --keepalive    keep alive in seconds [default: 300] -C, --clean        clean session [default: true] --ifaddr           local ipaddress or interface address --ws               whether use websocket client to do benchmark [default: false]
 ```

 For example, create 50K concurrent connections at the arrival rate of 100/sec: